chanzer0/FD-Exposure-Tool/README.md

 ## Installation
 1. Download the latest release zip file from the `/zip` folder located in the root of the repository
 2. Navigate to `chrome://extensions/` in yoru web browser and enable developer mode
-3. Click "Load unpacked" and select the zip file you downloaded
+3. Drag and drop the zip file into the extensions page, or click the "Load unpacked" button and select the unzipped folder from the zip file.
 4. The extension should now be installed and ready to use
 5. Navigate to your FanDuel upcoming tab and within a few seconds the overlay should appear (the more lineups you have the longer it will take to load)